Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations

 \subsection{Simulation Grid}

 Our training set of SPH results is built by sampling across five parameters: the age of the system ($t$), the primary mass ($M_1$), the secondary mass ($M_2$), the velocity at infinity ($v_\infty$), and the distance of closest approach (pericenter distance, $r_{\rm p}$).
 Consistent with assumptions made in many star cluster modeling codes, we assume that all stars are coeval.
 However, we account for the mass-dependent timescale for stars to contract onto the MS, and we collide only MS stars.
 For example, at an age of 1~Myr, we only perform collisions involving the most massive stars in the grid, since stars below $4\msun$ are still in the pre-MS stage.
-Furthermore, some of the lower-mass stars will not reach the zero-age MS (ZAMS) before the higher-mass stars evolve off the MS. As a result, we do not compute collisions between the highest and lowest sampled masses.
+Furthermore, some of the lower-mass stars will not reach the zero-age main sequence (ZAMS) before the higher-mass stars evolve off the MS. As a result, we do not compute collisions between the highest- and lowest-mass stars in the sampled range.
 We restrict this initial grid to stars only on the MS because stellar structure varies greatly across the full age range of the sampled stellar masses.
-Accurately modeling the evolution of a wider range of collision outcomes across time would require a very finely-sampled grid of pre-MS, MS, and giant star encounters, an undertaking which we reserve for future work.
+Accurately modeling the evolution of a wider range of collision outcomes across time would require a very finely sampled grid of pre-MS, MS, and giant star encounters, an undertaking which we reserve for future work.